Yorkshire Terriers are a hugely popular breed.

 Their Coat Resembles Human Hair

 Many breeders recommend keeping your Yorkie’s hair short, since it makes it much easier to maintain.
-The bonus is that Yorkies do not have an undercoat, so they do not shed any more than we humans do.
+The bonus is that Yorkies do not have an undercoat.
+This means less shedding.

 Yorkies Have A Blue-Collar Background

 Yorkies have a blue-collar background, contrary to the glamorous life they live in now.
+What were Yorkies bred for?
 They were originally bred to catch rats and other vermin in mine shafts and other underground tunnels.

 Sometimes, this particular instinct still comes out in their play, and many owners put it to work in a non-competitive AKC test.
 These kinds of tests allow dogs to test their ability to pursue caged rats underground.